magnifindinc/KubernetesHAProxyNginx/README.md

 **Another option (recommended) is to run the script from within the master and write a shell script that will run the command remotly via SSH**

+Since you probably want the proxy to use more than one domain you must add one more label (hostheader) to your desired service.

+Here is an exmaple: "hostheader": "www.mydomain.tld"

 ### Installing

 ```